G-Two/subarulink/README.md

 # subarulink
-A python package for interacting with the Subaru Starlink remote vehicle services API.
+A python package for interacting with the [Subaru Starlink](https://www.subaru.com/owners/starlink/safety-security.html) remote vehicle services API.
 The API is useful to obtain information about a vehicle as well as actuate exposed features such as locks, horn, lights and remote start.

-This package was developed primarily for enabling Home-Assistant integration, however it may also be used for standalone applications.
+This package was developed primarily for enabling [Home Assistant](https://www.home-assistant.io/) integration, however it may also be used for standalone applications.
 A basic python console application is included as an example.

-This package only supports Subaru Starlink equipped vehicles with active Starlink subscriptions.
-New PHEV Crosstreks include a 10 year subscription.
+This package supports Subaru Starlink equipped vehicles with active service plans.
 Your [MySubaru](https://www.mysubaru.com) account must be setup prior to using this package.
+The features available will depend on your model year and type of service plan (Safety Plus or Safety/Security Plus).

-**NOTE:** The functionality of this package has only been tested on a 2019 Subaru Crosstrek PHEV.
-Newer (g2 API) vehicles should also work.
-Older (g1 API) vehicles have not been tested.
+**NOTE:** The functionality of this package has only been tested on newer models (model year 2019+).
+Older (model years 2016-2018) vehicles have not been tested, but should also work.
 Subaru has no official API; therefore, this library may stop working at any time without warning.
 Use at your own risk.

 ## Credits
 Based upon the [teslajsonpy](https://github.com/zabuldon/teslajsonpy) package developed by @zabuldon, licensed under Apache 2.0.

 ## Home Assistant Integration
 Development of a Home Assistant integration is in progress (using the Tesla integration as a template, credit to @zabuldon).
-A PR has been submitted and is pending review/approval.
-Until then, it is available [here](https://github.com/G-Two/home-assistant/tree/subaru).
+A [PR has been submitted](https://github.com/home-assistant/core/pull/35760) and is pending review/approval.

 ## Installation
 Once Home Assistant integration is complete, this package will be automatically installed as a dependency.
 For those that would like to try the console application or use the package in their own application, install from PyPI: